annaritz/fly-interactome/databases/DroID/README.md

 yeast_interologs has 81791 lines
 Wrote 262179 lines to DroID.txt (some edges may be supported by different evidence sources)

-316 were missing PubMed IDs and were ignored (from FlyBase).
+316 were missing PubMed IDs and were replaced by NAs.
 ```

 ## Convert the FlyBase Interactome into the UniProt Interactome